Hugh Moore Island in the Lehigh River is the home of the National Canal Museum. The D&L Towpath bike trail passes accross the island.

 The leaves are just beginning to change ... hopefully, the foiliage will be peaking just in time for our event.
 This edition of the Fall Classic PA200k includes all your favorite climbs and starts at a new location in Easton PA.

-Starting near the "Forks of the Delaware" at the National Canal Museum, we follow the Bushkill Creek "fork" into the rustic Pennsylvania farmland using the new Two-Rivers Trailway.
+After a breakfast buffet at the start/finish near the "Forks of the Delaware" at the National Canal Museum, we follow the Bushkill Creek "fork" into the rustic Pennsylvania farmland using the new Two-Rivers Trailway.
 In the distance, the Appalachian mountains can be seen ... which is where we're headed via Wind Gap.
 Be sure to replenish food and water at the Wind Gap controle since the next opportunity is 20 miles away.
 At the top of the Wind Gap pass, we cross the Appalachian Trail and descend down to Cherry Valley Road, offering spectacular views of the Appalachians as we head north.
 Eventually, we turn onto Rt191 which marks the long, challenging climb to the top of Fox Gap and again cross the AT just before the info controle at Columcille.
 We'll then head over to Portland along a very scenic route near Lake Minsi.

 After the controle in Columbia, we head down River Road and cross over into NJ at Riverton where the Lommanson Glen, Mountain View Drive, and Tunnel Rd climbs await.
 The reward for that work is in the form of a scenic descent along Sweet Hollow into Milford.